-If you're looking to get your new year off to a good start, then you could do worse than beginning 2020 with a review of your IP portfolio.
-A thorough audit of your IP could help you to identify ways to streamline and exploit your portfolio, saving you money while also improving the efficiency of your assets.
+Get your IP strategy off to a great start in 2021 by beginning the year with a review of your portfolio.
+A thorough audit of your IP now could help you to identify ways to streamline and exploit your portfolio ready for another potentially challenging year, and could save you money as well improving the efficiency of your assets.

 Many companies estimate the healthiness and relative worth of their IP portfolios based on size alone.
-However, those IP rights will be worth far less if the following checks and balances aren't also considered.
+However, those IP rights will be worth far less if a number of checks and balances aren't also considered.
 We find that many companies can reduce their spending on IP matters and ring-fence the strength of their rights by auditing their IP portfolios, using the following three-step process.

 Step 1: Review your IP records and data for accuracy

 The data in your IP portfolio needs to be accurate and up-to-date, otherwise you may find that you don't quite own the rights that you think you do.
 Taking the time now to cleanse, update and rationalise your IP data can save you both time and money in the long-run, as it will identify potentially costly errors in the records.

 The extent to which companies are diligent in the maintenance of IP and IP records can vary considerably.
 If a company has followed best practice, either as a matter of ongoing routine or as part of an acquisition or sale, then the portfolio should be in good shape.
 If rights have not been kept up-to-date, however, then they are likely at risk in terms of validity and enforceability, and should be checked and corrected.

 Updating records is a time-consuming and often costly process; fortunately, there are steps that companies can and should follow to smooth the process and minimise the demands on their internal resources.
 To achieve this, the audit should ideally answer the following questions in relation to the IP assets being acquired: